 You may wonder “what does the Amazon Echo do?” and that is a fair question.
 I thought I knew what it did when we bought it and have been impressed by the device.

 You activate and use the Echo by calling out its name, “Alexa,” (the “wake word” of the device) and asking it to perform a task.

 This can be anything from asking Alexa what the weather is outside, to reading you the news and sports scores, playing podcasts, taking math quizzes, to telling you a joke – and much more.

 Some of the helpful requests you can ask of Alexa are:

-- “Alexa, what’s the traffic like driving to work?”
+- “What’s the traffic like driving to work?”

 This is all done hands free.
 We’ve found the hands free, voice activated device allows for more efficiency around our house.
-We can be in the kitchen making dinner and use it to create to-do lists, make a grocery shopping list or catch up on the news for the day.
+We can be in the kitchen making dinner and use it for a variety of needs.

 If you’re a music lover, you’ll love the Amazon Echo as it comes ready to play music from a number of different platforms, such as:

 We’ve connected the Echo with my Spotify account (unfortunately, it can only be tied to one Spotify account) and use it to play music in our main living area.
 You can also connect it to your bank account, depending on the bank, if that’s something you desire.